Sharathhk122/bank-management-system-java-full-stact-project/README.md

 ---

-👉 This gives you **20 screenshots + placeholders for GIF animations** so your README looks as visually **interactive** as your HTML landing page.
+👉 This gives you a **ready-to-use README.md** with:
+- ✅ 20 screenshots
+- ✅ 1 animated demo GIF
+- ✅ Full project description, setup guide, and structure

-Do you want me to also **create a Markdown grid gallery layout** (4x5 style) for the screenshots instead of a vertical list?
-That would make the README look more like a **modern portfolio showcase**.
+Do you want me to also format the **20 screenshots in a 2x2 grid gallery** (instead of a long table) so it looks more like a portfolio showcase?
 ```